Lacrosse at the 1904 Summer Olympics

 The sport of field lacrosse was played at the 1904 Summer Olympics, which marked the first time that lacrosse had been featured at the Olympic Games.
 Three teams participated — two from Canada and one from the United States.
 One of the Canadian teams consisted entirely of Mohawk nation players.
 The victorious Shamrock Lacrosse Team is more commonly known as the Winnipeg Shamrocks.

-A second American team, the Brooklyn Crescents, was originally slated to round out the field but did not participate.
-They were scheduled to play a semi-final against the Shamrocks, but arrived too late and were disqualified.
+A second American team, the Brooklyn Crescents, was entered but did not participate: they were scheduled to play a semi-final against the Shamrocks, but arrived too late and were disqualified.